 A lot of online stores currently operating in Nigeria are running on lean budgets.
 Some do not have warehouse and do not buy products in bulk.
 They simply take orders online and buy products from other sources to fulfill the orders.

 To build a successful online store in Nigeria, adequate capital is required.
 You must be able to buy products in bulk so as to offer competitive prices.
 You also need capital for your operations.
 Like pointed out in the challenges article the infrastructure in Nigeria is decaying.

 You will need to build your own infrastructure and that costs money.
 Money will be required for power generation, training, public enlightenment, advertising, promotions, and logistics.
 In fact, most of the solutions here will require capital to implement.

-You may also need to build collection points and customer centres were people can reach you.
-The knowledge that there is a physical location within their state that they can go to if they have any issues will go a long way to encourage customers to do business with you.
+You may also need to build collection points and customer centres where people can reach you.
+The knowledge that there is a physical location within their state or city that they can go to if they have any issues will go a long way to encourage customers to do business with you.

 In the challenges to online shopping in Nigeria article, a lack of valid addresses in a lot of places in Nigeria was fingered as a key impediment to the mainstreaming of online shopping in Nigeria.
 This challenge can be handled using collection points close to locations with invalid addresses.

 Majority of Nigerians access the internet on mobile devices.
 This is a key challenge to e-commerce sites as identified in the previous article.
 Mobile is a bigger challenge in Nigeria compared to the West because of the tiny devices we use to access the internet.

 A lot of Nigerians use feature phones to access the internet with a lot of these phones less than 240 pixels wide.
 You need to figure out how to build an online store that will offer a reasonable shopping or product browsing experience given this constraint.

 Although, in my opinion none of the mobile money services has shown any sign of success, integrating mobile payment solutions on your online store is worth a short.
 Maybe it is the push that the mobile money sector needs.

 You can also offer value added services where consumers can check for availability, key features and prices of products via SMS.

 However, most online stores in Nigeria are not where you go to when you are hunting for best prices for products.
 Their prices are often 1% to 20% more expensive than their brick and mortar counterparts.

 It is also important to note that cheaper prices was also responsible for making online shopping popular in other parts of the world.
 The same principle can still be applied in Nigeria.

 The cost of shipping contributes to discouraging online shopping.
 This is why online stores abroad offer free standard shipping for products above a certain order value.
 Offering free shipping will make online shopping more compelling for consumers.

 Trust is a big issue in Nigeria.
 So, enabling consumers to pay for products when it is delivered to them is going to be attractive to a number of consumers.
 Some may use this service for their first shopping at your store to determine how genuine or efficient you are.

-Valid WarrantiesValid product warranties will help solve the trust issues.
+Valid product warranties will help solve the trust issues.
 There are a lot of fake products in the Nigerian market, consumers shopping online will often need reassurance that the products they are buying online are genuine, offering valid warranties is one way of doing this.

 To offer a valid warranty, you need to deal with the manufacturer directly or at least have a deal with the major supplier in Nigeria.

 Do not try to lunch a Nigerian wide online store if you cannot handle it.
 I will rather shop from an online store that focuses on Enugu with great prices, free shipping, good shopping experience than waste my time on a national online store that offers expensive products and shipping and haphazard services.

 As you grow you can buy small online stores in other cities or simply merge with them.
 Do not try biting more than you can chew.
 Start small, and expand your operation gradually.

 In the challenges to online shopping in Nigeria article, I pointed out that the decay in the education sector has led to low human capacity in Nigeria.
 I also held that online shopping and e-commerce are relatively new in Nigeria, so some specialist skills may not be available.

 Hence, you must be ready to invest in training and re-training of your people.

-Some online stores make the mistake of focusing their online stores on the rich.
-The rich already do their shopping abroad so focusing your store on rich people is a step in the wrong direction.
+Some online stores make the mistake of focusing their business on the rich.
+The rich already do some of their shopping abroad so focusing your store on rich people is a step in the wrong direction.
 Create a broad based online store offering a vast product line that will appeal to all segments of the society.

 Affiliate marketing was a key factor in the mainstreaming of online shopping in the United States, United Kingdom, and indeed most parts of the world.
-Leading online stores like Amazon and BestBuy used and continue to use affiliate marketing to drive sales to their websites.
+Leading online stores like Amazon, BestBuy, and AliExpress used and continue to use affiliate marketing to drive sales to their websites.

-A lady who just had a cosmetic range she bought at your store do wonders on the pimples on her face can share affiliate links to her friends through her BlackBerry phone, Twitter, or Facebook and in days some of them may decide to try the product, bringing more sale for just satisfying one customer.
+A lady who just had a cosmetic range she bought at your store do wonders on the pimples on her face can share affiliate links to her friends through her Android phone, Twitter, or Facebook and in days some of them may decide to try the product, bringing in more sales for just satisfying one customer.